blockchainapis/docs/docs/python-sdk/exceptions/blockchain-not-supported-exception.md

 ### status_code

+The error code returned by the call to the API
 - type: `str`
-- example: `422`
+- example: ` 422
+    `

 ### detail

+Some details about the error that occured
 - type: `str`
+- example: `
-- example: `Blockchain with id "test" is not supported.
-You can find a list of valid blockchain ids in /blockchains`
+    Blockchain with id "test" is not supported.
+You can find a list of valid blockchain ids in /blockchains `